-Properties vacated by Bunnings are generally attractive for home improvement, supermarkets, neighbourhood shopping centres, activity, experiences, healthcare, self-storage, automotive and last mile distribution.
+Properties vacated by Bunnings are generally attractive for home improvement, supermarkets, neighbourhood shopping centres, activity or experience-based enterprises, healthcare, self-storage, automotive and last-mile distribution.

 In some cases there are opportunities to re-zone properties for residential and other mixed uses.